Are You a Herod or a Herald?

 Third Herod Trait - Fearfulness

 Herod was fearful.
-Multiple family members he murdered due to rumors of conspiracy.
-Constantly, Herod lived in insecurity.
+Motivated by rumors of conspiracy, he murdered multiple family members.
+Herod lived in insecurity.
 Distrustful and jealous, Herod questioned everyone around him.
 Never knowing peace, Herod - though powerful - was truly powerless.
 Fear ruled him.

 Oh, friends.
 Fear, a controlling factor in my life also, is nothing to dismiss.
 “Do not fear!”
 The Bible commands countless times.
 So easy to say; so hard to do.
 It creeps into every corner of our life.
 Whispers to us in the quiet.
 Awakens us in the middle of the night.
 Fear lives in your life too.